 - A virtual or bare metal machine running Ubuntu 20.04.
 See the detailed requirements here.

 - Your Ubuntu Advantage for Applications token.
 If you don’t have one yet, speak to your Canonical representative.
 If you already have a UA Applications token, sign in on https://ubuntu.com/advantage to retrieve it.

 Warning: The Ubuntu Advantage for Infrastructure token that every user gets for free for personal use does NOT work and will result in a failed deployment.
 You must purchase a Ubuntu Advantage for Applications subscription by contacting Canonical.

 The Anbox Cloud Appliance is available through the AWS Marketplace and as a snap.

-- When installing on AWS, follow the steps in Install from AWS Marketplace.
+- When installing on AWS, follow the steps in Install from the AWS Marketplace.

 Installing the Anbox Cloud Appliance through the AWS Marketplace simplifies the installation and deployment process and allows billing to be handled directly through AWS.

-AWS supports running the Anbox Cloud Appliance on x86 or the AWS Graviton Arm-based instances.
+AWS supports running the Anbox Cloud Appliance on the AWS Graviton Arm-based instances or on x86 instances.
 Before installing the appliance, decide which architecture you want to use.
-The decision should factor in the following aspects:
+The appliance supports the same set of features on both architectures, but you should factor in the following aspects:

 - Not all Android applications support the x86 ABI.
 Therefore, some applications can run only on Arm.